anpoli99/LangNeuralNetwork/README.md

 # LangNeuralNetwork
-Custom neural network that learns to predicts language of a given input String The network will train on the languages selected in the array 'testing[]'.
+Low-level implementation of neural network that learns to predicts language of a given input String The network will train on the languages selected in the array 'testing[]'.
 Language data has been automatically romanized.
 LangN provides means of training a multi-layer network, as well as optimizers (momentum and RMSProp).
 Lang1 will train a single layer network.

 ## Command Documentation: